silverbulletmd/silverbullet/website/SilverBullet.md

 # Introduction
-SilverBullet aims to be your **workshop for the mind**: a creative [[Spaces]] where you collect, create and expand your personal knowledge, while also letting you constantly evolve the tools you use to do so.
+SilverBullet aims to be a **workshop for the mind**: a creative [[Spaces|space]] where you collect, create and expand your personal knowledge, while also letting you constantly evolve the tools you use to do so.

-So yes, it’s basically a somewhat geeky note taking application.
+So yeah, it’s basically a somewhat geeky note taking application or personal wiki.

-While you _can_ use SilverBullet as just a note taking application that stores notes in plain [[Markdown]] files on disk, it becomes truly powerful in the hands of more technical power users.
-By leveraging [[Metadata]] annotations, its [[Objects]] infrastructure, [[Live Queries]] and [[Live Templates]], SilverBullet becomes a powerful [[End-User Programming]] tool, enabling you to quickly develop various types of ad-hoc knowledge systems.
+While you _can_ use SilverBullet as just a note taking application that stores notes in plain [[Markdown]] files on disk; it becomes truly powerful in the hands of more technical power users.
+By leveraging [[Metadata]] annotations, its [[Objects]] infrastructure, [[Live Queries]] and [[Live Templates]], it becomes a powerful [[End-User Programming]] tool, enabling you to quickly develop various types of ad-hoc knowledge systems.

-SilverBullet is implemented as an _open-source_, _self-hosted_, _offline-capable_ web application (PWA).
-In order to use it, you have to self host it: that is, you need to run the web server either on your own machine or in the cloud somewhere.
-See [[Install]] for instructions.
+SilverBullet is implemented as an _open-source_, _self-hosted_, _offline-capable_ web application ([[PWA]]).
+In order to use it, you have to self host it: that is, you need to run the web server either on your own machine, somewhere on your network, or in the cloud somewhere.
+See our [[Install|installation instructions]].

 You may have been told there is _no such thing_ as a [silver bullet](https://en.wikipedia.org/wiki/Silver_bullet).